Hi! You've reached our website for customers based outside of the United States.

 Underneath is the charting section, where you can choose the display time frame and select the type of chart you wish to view.
 When you are ready to close a Bitcoin CFD position, click the Close Position button.

-Bitcoin has a colourful background as the world’s first cryptocurrency.
-Trading Bitcoin by using CFDs is one way to take advantage of the crypto’s price movements without having to purchase the asset directly.
-You should be aware that the value of Bitcoin CFDs is vulnerable to sharp changes due to unexpected events or changes in market sentiments.
-You should ensure that you fully understand the risks before you start trading.
+In conclusion, Bitcoin has a colourful background as the world’s first cryptocurrency.
+Trading Bitcoin by using CFDs is one way to potentially take advantage of the crypto’s price movements without having to purchase the asset directly.
+Nevertheless, you should be aware that the value of Bitcoin CFDs is vulnerable to sharp changes due to unexpected events or changes in market sentiments.
+Therefore, you should ensure that you fully understand the risks before you start trading.
+In addition, you can refer to Plus500’s Trading Academy which includes FAQs, a free eBook, and free how-to trading video guides to sharpen your trading knowledge and utilise Plus500’s free risk management tools to minimize any potential losses.

 Subject to operator availability.